IPCrypt Encryption Modes

 Mode Comparison

-Feature Deterministic Non-Deterministic (ND) Extended ND (NDX)
+Feature Deterministic Prefix-Preserving (PFX) Non-Deterministic (ND) Extended ND (NDX)

-Underlying Algorithm AES-128 KIASU-BC AES-XTS
+Underlying Algorithm AES-128 Dual AES-128 KIASU-BC AES-XTS

 Format Preservation